section-engineering-education/engineering-education/content/articles/how-to-create-a-machine-learning-app-using-the-fastapi-and-deploying-it-to-the-kubernetes-cluster/index.md

-FastAPI is a new python-based web framework used to create Web APIs.
+FastAPI is a new Python-based web framework used to create Web APIs.
 FastAPI is fast when serving your application, also enhances the performance of our application.
-In this tutorial, we will start by building a simple machine learning model, which served as an API using the FastAPI, thereafter deploy the machine app to the Kubernetes cluster.
+In this tutorial, we will build a simple machine learning model, which served as an API using the FastAPI, then deploy the machine app to the Kubernetes cluster.

 ### Table of contents